China Might Cause A ‘Dangerous’ Split In The Internet, FCC Chief Warns

 China may be planning on utilizing its 5G technology to build its own version of the internet, Federal Communications Commission chairman Ajit Pai has warned, per The South China Morning Post.
-Though this internet would be superfast due to its superior technology, it would nonetheless likely be heavily censored, which is why Pai has called the possibility “dangerous” for the global community.
+Though this internet would be super fast due to its superior technology, it would nonetheless likely be heavily censored, which is why Pai has called the possibility “dangerous” for the global community.

 Pai made the remarks while speaking at the Council of Foreign Relations in New York.